IBM/optimize-procurement-and-inventory-with-ai/README.md

 future, and ensure that our customers will be able to purchase what they want.

 Using this scenario as our case study, we will take the view of the procurement manager.
-The procurement manager is notified by Lauren, the retail store manager whose inventory for certain cleaning supplies has been exhausted days ahead of schedule.
-Bob, the procurement manager, gives the task to the development team to take the inventory demand data, denoted as `Actuals` in the data set, as a way to train a machine learning model.
-The model will predict demand in the future which will help optimize inventory and procurement.
-In the next few paragraphs, we will explain how the development team will use machine learning tools and techniques to solve this problem.
+The procurement manager, Bob is notified by Lauren, the retail store manager whose inventory for certain cleaning supplies has been exhausted days ahead of schedule.
+Bob, gives the task to the development team to take the past demand data and train a machine learning model to predict future demand.
+The model will predict demand in order to optimize inventory.
+Once we've predicted demand, we will use that demand as an input to our optimization problem.
+Our optimization problem will solve the problem of which plant to order items from in order to minimize cost.
+In the next few paragraphs, we will explain how the development team will use machine learning tools and techniques to solve these problems.

 ![flow-diagrm](tutorials/images/flow-diagram.png)